OliviaKali/RocknRate-React/README.md

 The Spotify keys are hidden through .env and added to heroku to be able to deploy it without compromising the keys.

 ## Database/mongoDB
-Comments are stored in MongoDB.
-Comments are specific to each artist, so only comments are shown when an artist is searched.
+Blogs are stored in the mongoDB collection.
+Pulling up the artist only shows the comments about the artist.

 ## Firebase
 Firebase was used for the sign up and log in.
+Firebase is owned by Google to develop apps that require databases without using any SQL.
+A local user can sign in to an existing account on the sign in route.
+A new user can signup using the sign up route.
+An account page is also set up as a protected route.
+(For future development) Sign In and Sign Out will not display if a user is authenticated.

 ## Future Development
 Create Artist Page for local/unknown artists to be able to add profile pages about themselves